 - 3 After you have downloaded the firmware, click on the Start button on the screen and then wait for some minutes.

-- When the successful message pops up on the screen, and the device then reboots, the iPad blue screen will be eliminated, and your device is ready to use.
+When the success message pops up on the screen, your device reboots and the iPad blue screen issue is solved successfully.

-Your iPad with blue screen can also be restored via iTunes if your computer is running Windows, macOS Mojave or earlier, or with Finder if your computer is running Catalina or above.
+iPad blue screen can also be fixed by restoring the device via iTunes (for Win & Mac) or Finder (for Mac only).
 This method, however, will lead to data loss on your iPad.
 And this method is effective even your iPad get stuck in blue screen during the iPadOS 15 update.
 In the very beginning, depending on the system your computer is running, launch either iTunes or Finder.
 Make sure they are in the latest version.
 After that, connect the iPad with the blue screen to your computer, then follow the steps below to put your iPad into recovery mode.

 - For iPad with a Home button, hold the Power button and Home button simultaneously.
 Keep holding both buttons even when the Apple logo appears.
 Release them only when the Recovery Mode screen appears.